top of page

 LARA BOWEN

-My studio sits behind the gallery, in an old mews in Hove.
-The space is beautifully cool in the summer months but ice-cold in winter, so before spring arrives I paint the memories and experiences of the previous warmer months.
+Situated in an old mews in Hove, the space is beautifully cool in the summer months but ice-cold in winter, so before spring arrives I paint the memories of warmer months.
 It's as if I'm trying to magic summer sunshine with paint.

-The subject matter varies, ranging from cut flowers and travel-inspired memories to subtle colour transitions, figurative works, and the way light filters through trees.
+The subject matter varies, ranging from cut flowers and travel-inspired memories to subtle colour transitions, figurative works, and the light filtering through trees.
 These themes often cycle and overlap, creating a dynamic interplay within my practice, keeping things fresh and constantly evolving.

 In my process, objects are abstracted and reduced to their essential forms, while colours are heightened to convey the narrative.
 Sometimes I remove entire sections of work to reveal the ghost of those marks, only to then work into them again until the painting pings to life.